 Act F.A.S.T. to help identify symptoms of a stroke.
 Seconds do matter when it comes to getting immediate treatment for stroke.
 If you feel you or a loved one may be having a stroke call 911 immediately.
 Stroke is the 4th leading cause of death in the U.S. and the leading cause of disability, affecting approximately 795,000 people each year, experiencing a new or recurrent stroke.
 Stroke can happen at any age - 25% of strokes occur in the pre-retirement population before the age of 65.

-Recently awarded Primary Stroke Certification by The Joint Commission, Glendale Memorial meets specific criteria and core clinical performance measures specific to accurately diagnosing and treating stroke patients.
+Recently awarded with a Thrombectomy-Capable Certification by The Joint Commission, Glendale Memorial meets specific criteria and core clinical performance measures specific to accurately diagnosing and treating stroke patients.

 Based on Healthgrades 2014 ratings, our hospital is a five-star recipient for Treatment of Stroke.
 Additionally, we recently received over half a million dollars by the UniHealth Foundation to support the launch and sustainability of an enhanced care coordination program designed to prevent secondary stroke.
 We've also been designated as a primary stroke center by The Joint Commission and we're an EMS designated stroke center.
 Learn More

 The thrombolysis in cerebral infarction (TICI) scale is a widely used scoring system to evaluate the response of thrombolytic therapy for ischemic stroke.
 Learn More

 Glendale Memorial Hospital and Health Center - 100%

 Los Angeles County - 89.2%